jylisadoney/intro-excel-2/3-generate.md

 In Excel, a PivotTable is a special type of table that allows you to summarize data and identify patterns, trends, or interesting comparisons.

+Excel sometimes uses the word `report` when talking about `PivotTables`.

 Today we will [insert a blank PivotTable](#insert-a-blank-pivottable), [build a PivotTable](#build-a-pivottable), and [create a PivotChart](#create-a-pivotchart)

 ## [Insert a Blank PivotTable](#insert-a-blank-pivottable)